DSC-202-Cinescope/cinescope/README.md

 ## Requirements
 1)  Nautilus login
+2)  kubectl installation
-2)  Git package installation
+3)  Git package installation
-3)  Git-lfs
+4)  Git-lfs
 5)  Local Install of DataGrip
 6)  You need to ensure that you can access your local ports 5432, 7474, 7687, and 8888